G-Research/yunikorn-history-server/web/README.md

 # YuniKorn Histry Server Components

+**Disclaimer:** This project is currently in development and is in the pre-alpha phase.
+We warmly welcome all input, contributions, and suggestions.
+Please note that the supported version of YuniKorn is [1.5.2](https://yunikorn.apache.org/docs/1.5.2/) due to breaking changes in the YuniKorn API.

-YuniKorn Histry Server Components provides a remote components that are consumed by the [YuniKorn Web](https://github.com/apache/yunikorn-web/)
+YuniKorn History Server Components provides a remote components that are consumed by the [YuniKorn Web](https://github.com/apache/yunikorn-web/)

 ## Development environment setup
 ### Dependencies